 However, although I do think SThree benefits from network effects, it isn't the clear market leader in all its key markets, so I don't think SThree's network effects are anywhere near as strong as those of dominant platforms like Facebook, Amazon or Rightmove.

-SThree also benefits (somewhat) from switching costs
+Some benefits ffrom switching costs

 Switching costs exist when it takes customers a significant amount of time and/or effort to switch to a competitor.